 That’s when they start arriving.
 Videotapes upon videotapes of Daniel and Juliette, filmed from inside their small apartment.
 Where did they come from?
 Who recorded them, and how?
 Most importantly, who is this strange entity who begins to appear in these tapes, and what does it want from them?

 It’s a joy to watch a show that allows all its various elements to come together, and Montague Basement‘s Videotape achieves this perfectly.
-A technically challenging play where much of the suspense and shock relies on how well the cast interact with a bulky mid-90s television, Director Saro Lusty-Cavallari never lets one thing outshine another.
-Aside from the droning blares of TV static signalling a scene’s end – the production’s only real flaw due to its repetition and loud volume – our minds are constantly fixated on what he wants them to be fixated on, rarely letting us linger on what we’ve seen before pushing forward with the story.
+It’s a technically challenging play, where much of the suspense and shock relies on how well the cast interact with a bulky mid-90s television.
+Yet, Director Saro Lusty-Cavallari never lets one thing outshine another.
+Aside from the droning blares of TV static which signal a scene’s end – the production’s only real flaw due to its repetition and loud volume – our minds are constantly fixated on what he wants them to be, rarely letting us linger on what we’ve seen before pushing forward with the story.

 And it’s his story, too.
-Lusty-Cavallari‘s script, sound and video design balances the humour of lockdown life (Animal Crossing, ’90s TV show binges, and Uber Eats all make appearances) with numerous intriguing plotlines to stop his work from getting too bogged down in itself.
-This balance allows Videotape to achieve a rare dynamic; its comedy lightens the mood, but does not detract from the darkness within.
+Lusty-Cavallari‘s script, sound and video design balances the humour of lockdown life (Animal Crossing, ’90s TV show binges, and Uber Eats all make appearances) with numerous intriguing plotlines.
+This stops his work from getting too bogged down in itself.
+Such balance allows Videotape to achieve a rare dynamic; its comedy lightens the mood, but does not detract from the darkness within.

 The cast also deserve much praise.
-After an over-acted first scene, Fryer-Hornsby and Howes are quick to establish a strong, relatable chemistry indicative of their immense skill.
+After an over-acted first scene, Fryer-Hornsby and Howes quickly to establish a strong, relatable chemistry.
 Their performances resonate with the audience from then on, with each turn of phrase from Fryer-Hornsby and manic outburst from Howes keeping us invested in their journey.